Billy Haynes is a content writer and founder of HD Writing Co. A practiced gardener, Billy's articles often focus on gardening techniques.

-You can tell that you have an army worm infestation on your corn by pulling the husk away to reveal that several armyworms have drilled through the corn kernels.
-Early season corn that is still young, will be very vulnerable to the armyworms.
-You may notice the armyworm damage from Fall armyworms by seeing less pasture for feed animals to graze, and bad looking lawns for home owners.
+You can tell that you have an armyworm infestation on your corn by pulling the husk away to reveal that several armyworms have drilled through the corn kernels.
+Early season corn that is still young will be very vulnerable.
+You may notice the damage from fall armyworms by seeing less pasture for feed animals to graze and bad-looking lawns for homeowners.

 Treating Armyworms in the Garden

-If you never have an armyworm outbreak, then you can thank their natural predators, such as birds, certain insects and other types of predators.
-If you are having trouble with armyworm control, then your natural predators may have been destroyed due to the pesticides that you have used while trying to kill the armyworms.
-If you do not have predators to help with armyworm control, then you may need to find an armyworm treatment that will work for your garden.
+If you never have an armyworm outbreak, then you can thank their natural predators, such as birds, certain insects, and other types of predators.
+If you are having trouble with armyworm control, then your natural predators may have been destroyed due to the pesticides that you have used while trying to kill the pests.
+If you do not have predators to help with armyworm control, then you may need to find an alternative treatment that will work for your garden.

 Avoid Harmful Pesticides